Degrees and Programs Main Menu

-Students who earn four-year degrees at Armstrong Atlantic State University in Law and Society will be able to understand complex issues that affect American society, how those issues relate to the Constitution, and how the various levels of government manage those issues responsibly.
+Students who earn four-year degrees at Armstrong State University in Law and Society will be able to understand complex issues that affect American society, how those issues relate to the Constitution, and how the various levels of government manage those issues responsibly.

 - Crime statistician